 The IT service management processes have been expanded again, and in addition to prioritization and risk evaluation also include clear specifications for testing as well as rollbacks in the event of errors.
-It also conducts change management and service request fulfillment.
 Approval is given by the "Change Advisory Board", which meets every week to discuss and evaluate all of the consequences and risks to operations before giving approval.
 In addition, extensive problem management was introduced in order to avoid recurring disruptions in the long term.